-18. Article 3 provides that an Auditor and a FTSE 350 Company must not enter into or give effect to a Statutory Audit Services Agreement unless an Auditor Appointment has been made pursuant to a Competitive Tender Process in relation to one or more of the preceding nine consecutive Financial Years.
-The aim is to ensure that FTSE 350 Companies put their Statutory Audit Services engagement out to tender every ten years or earlier.
+- 18. The aim of Article 3.1(a) is to ensure that FTSE 350 Companies put their Statutory Audit Services engagement out to tender every ten years or earlier.
 This means that an Auditor may not conduct more than ten consecutive Statutory Audits of a FTSE 350 Company without a Competitive Tender Process having taken place.
-Further, the terms of the Statutory Audit Services Agreement must have been negotiated and agreed between the Audit Committee and the Auditor, and the provisions of Article 4 complied with.
+The first part of Article 3.1(a) relates to Competitive Tender Processes that may have occurred regarding Auditor Appointments for the previous nine Financial Years.
+The second part relates to a Competitive Tender Process regarding an Auditor Appointment for the next Financial Year following these previous nine years.
+Together, these two parts of Article 3.1(a) cover the period of ten years in regards to which a Competitive Tender Process should occur. - 19.
+Further, Articles 3.1(b) and 3.1(c) provide that the terms of the Statutory Audit Services Agreement must have been negotiated and agreed between the Audit Committee and the Auditor, and the provisions of Article 4 complied with.